ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/week-zero-tasks/slack channels.md

 - 1--general
-  - Topic: This is the main channel for announcements and general topics Check what’s pinned at the top!
+  - Topic: This is the main channel for announcements and general topics Check what's pinned at the top!

 - 2--class-activities
   - Topic: Class activities and exercises will be added here.